 The proposed methods will be applied to examples from clinical trials identified through collaboration with clinical trials units.
 Examples may be clinical trials related to pain, Quality of Life, wellbeing (Warwick & Edinburgh mental well-being scale) or mental health (eg. depression/anxiety) measures.
 A possible application to meta-analysis of multiple ordinal outcomes is from a systematic review of physical activity on cigarette cravings.
 The dataset provides an example of having two ordinal outcomes of interest in multiple clinical trials.

-We will conduct outreach activities to help disseminate the results of our research widely.
+The student will undergo training in PPI in research, which will be provided locally and/or by the DTP.
+We will also conduct outreach activities to help disseminate the results of our research widely.

 HOW TO APPLY